Mark Burgess (cricketer)

-Mark Gordon Burgess (born 17 July 1944) is a New Zealand former cricketer who captained the New Zealand cricket team from 1978 to 1980.
-He was a right-handed batsman, and bowled right-arm off-breaks.
-He played in New Zealand's first One Day International (ODI).
+Mark Gordon Burgess (born 17 July 1944) is a former cricketer who played Test cricket for New Zealand from 1968 to 1980, captaining the team from 1978 to 1980.
+A right-handed batsman, who bowled right-arm off-breaks, Burgess played in New Zealand's first One Day International (ODI) in 1973.

 His father Gordon Burgess played for Auckland between 1940–41 and 1954–55 and managed the New Zealand team that toured England, India and Pakistan in 1969.

 Early life

 Born in Auckland, Burgess was raised in the Auckland suburb of Remuera and attended Remuera Intermediate School.
 Between 1958 and 1963 he attended Auckland Grammar School, where he showed his talent as a sportsman by becoming a member of both the cricket and soccer 1st Elevens for several years.

 Cricket career in the 1960s

 Burgess made his first-class debut for a New Zealand Under-23 XI against Auckland in 1963–64 at the age of 19.
 He played his first matches in the Plunket Shield for Auckland in 1966–67, scoring 270 runs at 33.75 in six matches.
 It was enough to secure his selection for the short non-Test tour of Australia in 1967–68, and the four Tests against India that followed in New Zealand, when he scored three fifties and was the second-highest-scoring New Zealander with 271 runs at 33.87.

 He made his first first-class century, 102, shortly afterwards in April 1968 when he played two matches in India with several other international players to raise money for the Koyna Relief Fund.
 He made two more centuries for Auckland in the 1968–69 season, but was not successful in two Tests against the West Indies.
 Nevertheless, he was selected to tour England, India and Pakistan in 1969.
 He had little success in England, and after the First Test in India he had played nine Tests for 368 runs at 21.65 and one wicket.
 But in the Second Test in Nagpur, on a turning pitch, he made 89 (the highest score in the match) and 12, and took 3 for 23 and 1 for 18, as New Zealand's spinners (Burgess, Vic Pollard and Hedley Howarth) prevailed to take New Zealand to its first-ever victory in India, at the 11th try.

 He hit his first Test century in the following series in Pakistan.
 New Zealand needed to win or draw the Third Test at Dacca to give the country its first overseas series victory against any opponent.
 Burgess hit 59 in the first innings.
-After losing eight wickets for 101 in the second innings New Zealand was only 84 ahead and apparently heading for defeat, but Burgess scored 119 not out, in an eventual total of 200, putting on 96 for the ninth wicket with Bob Cunis.
+After losing eight wickets for 101 in the second innings New Zealand were only 84 ahead and apparently heading for defeat, but Burgess scored 119 not out, in an eventual total of 200, putting on 96 for the ninth wicket with Bob Cunis.
 According to Wisden Burgess "gave a magnificent display" over four and a quarter hours.